Maaack/Godot-Game-Template/README.md

 The remaining instructions will apply the same for either folder you decide to use.

+#### Extra Minimal

+The pause menu feature can be removed if not used.
+From the `App/` folder, delete `PauseMenu/*`, `PauseMenuController.gd`, and `InGameMenuController.gd`.
+The last will need to be removed from the project's autoload, as well.

 ### New Project
 These instructions assume starting with the entire contents of the project folder.